 Seek God

-During King Uzziah’s 52-year reign in Judah he experienced immense success.
-In verses 6-15 you can read about his military victories, the tribute he received from surrounding nations, how he built up Jerusalem, the wealthy agricultural programs he oversaw, the massive size of his army (307,500 men in addition to 2,600 officers), and the innovative military equipment he had developed.
-Verse 15 states that Uzziah “was marvelously helped.”
+During King Uzziah’s 52-year reign in Judah, he experienced immense success.
+In verses 6-15, you can read about his military victories, the tribute he received from surrounding nations, how he built up Jerusalem, the wealthy agricultural programs he oversaw, the massive size of his army (307,500 men in addition to 2,600 officers), and the innovative military equipment he had developed.
+Verse 15 states that Uzziah “was marvellously helped.”
 God was the source of all this success.
 He was the one making him prosper.

 Uzziah was only 16 years old when he became king.
 As a young king, he probably realized his deficiencies and the need to rely on God.
-He worked with the prophet Zechariah and sought God diligently.
-Uzziah was just like that son seeking help from his father, and God was right there to help him.
+He worked with the Prophet Zechariah and sought God diligently.
+Uzziah was like a son seeking help from his father, and God was right there to help him.
 As long as he remained humble in seeking God, God guided him to success.

-Amidst all the prosperity that God had poured upon him, Uzziah began to let vanity seep in.
-He began crediting himself for those successes, so he lost sight of the being who had given him everything.
+Amid all the prosperity God poured on him, Uzziah let vanity seep in.
+He began crediting himself for those successes, and he lost sight of the Being who had given him everything.
 He drifted so far from God that he began desiring the role of a priest.

 It is not enough to just seek God; we must seek Him with all our heart.
 That approach is guaranteed to get a response.
 Hezekiah really poured all his heart into seeking God.
 God loved this attitude, and it is why Hezekiah was so effective in turning the nation of Judah around.